gauravpore/MyProductivityApp/README.md

 - Refer [this](https://docs.djangoproject.com/en/3.2/) to know more about important commands.

 ## 🔹Application Back-end:
 - I have developed the APIs to perform CRUD operations using Django REST Framework.
-You can find the source files on ['initial']() branch.
+You can find the source files on [initial](https://github.com/gauravpore/MyProductivityApp/tree/initial) branch.
 Refer [this](https://www.section.io/engineering-education/django-crud-api/) article to get started with same.
 - The postman collections can be found [here]().
 Refer [this](https://learning.postman.com/docs/getting-started/introduction/) to get started with Postman.
 - The final application uses Class-based Views as it offers execellent default views like Login/Logout view, redirect view, etc, which results in faster development process & more importantly saves time.
 Refer [this](https://docs.djangoproject.com/en/3.1/ref/class-based-views/) for more understanding.
 - Django provides in-built functionality for User-Authentication and User-Registration form.
 Refer [this](https://docs.djangoproject.com/en/3.2/topics/auth/) to implement User Auth.